evilpegasus/Resume/README.md

 # Resume
-This is the my résumé, written in LaTex.
+This is my résumé, written in LaTex.
 Feel free to copy the format.

-This resume has been battle tested for internship positions in software engineering, data science, quantitative research, and trading at all sizes and industries of companies.
+This resume format has been battle tested for internship positions in software engineering, data science, quantitative research, and trading at all sizes and companies in tech and finance.

 ## [GitHub Pages](https://evilpegasus.github.io/Resume/Ming_Fong_Resume.pdf)
 This repo has been published to GitHub Pages for ease of link management.
 The PDF is published at [https://evilpegasus.github.io/Resume/Ming_Fong_Resume.pdf](https://evilpegasus.github.io/Resume/Ming_Fong_Resume.pdf) and can be linked to from other sites such as my [personal page](http://evilpegasus.github.io/).
 The public pdf updates automatically once you push a new version of [Ming_Fong_Resume.pdf](Ming_Fong_Resume.pdf) to master.